mariojvargas/csg-docker-lab/README.md

 Deleted: sha256:ff00d1c192a08697a1d0898c29182f2b97291f51daf50dcda83af06db87454d8
 Deleted: sha256:fa9dd9b7df41027d87adad6a84abbd0990378ce3b393b3a68011dd63b2a57027
 ```

+If you have difficulty removing a Docker image, you can rerun the `docker rmi` command by passing in the `--force` option.

 This concludes the first part of the lab.
 We will now get started with Dockerizing an existing three-tier application (client, web and DB).